 2. Use a God or worry box.

-After you’ve spent enough time in step 1, create a ritual to let it go.
+After you’ve spent enough time on step 1, create a ritual to let it go.
 You can write out your worries on a piece of paper, pop it in a box and turn it over to a higher power.
-I have used this practice in my own life and find it to be really valuable for letting go of worries that are out of my control.
+I have used this practice in my life and find it to be effective for letting go of worries that are out of my control.

 3. Notice when your mind is making up stories.

 4. Remember, we all have a life force energy that flows through us.

 This energy needs to be directed somewhere.
 Put your energy back into your own life and create more space for the other person to live and accept responsibility for their own life and choices.
 I explore this further in the post, Why It’s Not Always A Good Idea To “Go With The Flow.”